OCA/purchase-workflow/procurement_select_route/README.rst

 This module's main use case is to allow the user to manually handle the choice between producing an item and taking it from the inventory.

+This module is relevant when the decision of which route to use is made by the warehouse staff.
+Otherwise, in native Odoo, the route could be defined directly on the sale order line before confirming the sale.

 Usage
 =====